1st Grade Reading Expectations

 Use these templates:

-4. Read Decodable Texts – Tap and Blend to Figure Out Unknown Words!
+5. Read Decodable Texts—Tap and Blend to Figure Out Unknown Words!

 Read, reread, reread, and reread free decodable and sight word stories.
 Talk about the stories as a quick comprehension check.

-Research shows decodable texts are the BEST way to learn to read!
+Research indicates that decodable texts are the most effective way to learn to read.

 Decodable text falls under the phonics approach of the science of reading.
 When students decode words, they break them down and figure out how to pronounce them.
-Teaching beginning readers how to sound out words is critical in reading and writing.
+Teaching beginning readers how to sound out words is crucial for accurate reading and writing.

-• Always have your child read each story 3x for fluency and accuracy.
+• Always have your child read each story 3 times for fluency and accuracy.

 • Having your child point to each word with 1:1 correspondence is essential because students tend to guess or memorize these simpler texts.

-• Your child should figure out unknown words independently by SOUNDING OUT.
+• Your child should be able to figure out unknown words independently by sounding them out.
 Not all words can be perfectly sounded out, but most words have at least parts that can!

 When reading any text…

-• No more than 10 errors per 100 words, including words you had to tell your child, are acceptable.
+• No more than 10 errors per 100 words, including words you had to assist your child with, are acceptable.

 • The child must also demonstrate comprehension.
-Grade 1 students should retell the story, make a connection to their life or another book, and tell their favorite part and why.
+Grade 1 students should retell the story, connect it to their own lives or another book, and explain their favorite part along with the reasons why.

 • Reading at an appropriate rate (words per minute) is essential.
 When fluency is achieved, comprehension can occur.